bravecorvus/prometheus/source/prometheus/README.md

 ### Author: Andrew Lee

 ## Function
-[main](main.go) functions as both the server, which hosts the web-based user interface as well as the hardware controlling mechanisms.
+[prometheus](prometheus.go) functions as both the server, which hosts the web-based user interface as well as the hardware controlling mechanisms.

 ## Build From Source
 In order to be able to use the interface, the user will have to install the necessary dependencies for this to run.